jiawei001/Python-SDK/README.md

 You may want to see the test coverage report in the documentation: {TODO link to test coverage report}

 ## Uploader
 You will need to upload and host your audio .wav files.
-For now this SDK has a helper module [Dropbox.py](https://github.com/knurld/Python-SDK/blob/master/knurld_sdk/uploader/Dropbox.py) for hosting your files on DropBox, which wraps the [Dropbox SDK](https://www.dropbox.com/developers-v1/core/start/python) using the python package for dropbox.
+For now this SDK has a helper module [Dropbox.py](https://github.com/knurld/Python-SDK/blob/master/knurld_sdk/uploader/Dropbox.py) for hosting your files on DropBox, which wraps the [Dropbox SDK.](https://www.dropbox.com/developers-v1/core/start/python)

 ## Packaging
 This software is packaged using the standard procedure mentioned in the [python-packaging doc.](https://python-packaging.readthedocs.org/en/latest/minimal.html)